Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 # Emerald Egg RNG

-!!! **THIS GUIDE IS A BETA AND STILL A WiP DUE TO A BUG IN LATEST POKÉFINDER REGARDING EGG RNG IN EMERALD** !!!<br>

-In Emerald the [Personality Value](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess), or `PID` for short, of an Egg is determined when the Egg is generated in the Day Care; while the IVs of the Egg are determined when you receive the Egg.<br>
+In Emerald the [Personality Value](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess), or `PID` for short, of an Egg is determined when the Egg is generated in the Day Care, while the IVs of the Egg are determined when you receive the Egg.<br>
-As you probably already know, starting with Emerald held items can have effects on the breeding process, the most commonly known and used in this game being the Everstone, which can increase your odds of passing down the Nature of the Parent holding it; however, and counter-intuitively, this is actually detrimental when we're trying to RNG an Egg as it exponentially increases the VBlank interference, so **refrain** from making either of the Parents hold the Everstone.<br>
+As you probably already know, starting with Emerald held items can have effects on the breeding process, the most commonly known and used in this game being the Everstone, which can increase your odds of passing down the Nature of the Parent holding it; however, and counter-intuitively, this is actually detrimental when we're trying to RNG an Egg as it exponentially increases the [VBlank interference](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#vblank), so **refrain** from making either of the Parents hold the Everstone.<br>

 Due to the `PID` and the IVs being determined in 2 separate steps, this RNG involves targeting 2 different RNG `Advances` values, commonly referred to as `Held Advances` & `Pickup Advances`, which will be your target for when the Egg is generated, and redeemed, respectively.
 The `Held Advances` are also targeted on another value that the lua script tracks, other than the standard RNG `Advances`, which is called the `Timer`.<br>
 For this RNG in Emerald there is also another aspect to consider, which is the `Redraws` value.
 This is essentially the amount of times you will have to open and close your PokéDex before reaching your target values.<br>